cblakes2020

 On our website, we advocate for bringing mental health into the creative journey.
 We offer resources, inspiration, and support for artists who want to make meaningful work shaped by their own experiences.

-Whether you’re an established artist or just starting out, art has the power to heal, transform, and inspire.
 From Frida Kahlo’s exploration of pain, to Jean-Michel Basquiat’s raw expression of struggle, and the practices of modern art therapy, creativity opens a path toward awareness and recovery.

 Join us as we explore the connection between art and mental health, and discover the healing potential of self-expression.